-Doula Services – from Birth and Postpartum to the End-of-Life.
-Coming alongside in both joy and sorrow, walking By Your Side!
+Doula Services – from the cradle to the grave -coming alongside in both joy and sorrow, walking By Your Side!

 Being a Birth Doula, I’m excited to help mamas at the beginning of life.
 I am passionate about helping mothers through Pregnancy, Labor, and Birth.
 I would love to encourage, comfort and to inform you, so that you can have the birth that you desire.
 It doesn’t matter what kind of birth – home, hospital, or birthing center – being by your side to support you in your decisions would be my honor.

 As a Postpartum Doula I’m ready to help mamas and their babies in their homes.
 New moms need the encouragement and the hands on help to get back on their feet after a birth.
 It doesn’t matter whether the birth went as desired or if there were complications; new moms and their families need support!
 Postpartum doulas help the mother heal, get the rest they desperately need, provide newborn care, and help with practical household tasks such as prepping for a meal, helping with siblings, laundry and dishes.
 I give nurturing care and emotional support for the “4th trimester” – from birth to 12 weeks of age.

 I’ve received my certification as a Birth and Bereavement Doula (SBD) with Still Birthday.
 “A pregnancy loss is still a birthday.” – stillbirthday.com Having a miscarriage, fetal diagnosis, or neonatal loss can present special challenges, both physically and emotionally.
 It is very hard and often lonely.
 Being a support during these times is essential – you don’t have to be alone – coming alongside helps with the healing process.
 This rounds out my doula skills so that I can bring you comfort and care no matter the type of birth or what trimester.
 Helping parents through loss and grief is very important to me, I’ve been there too.